exogen/postinstall-build/README.md

 ## Explanation

-Sometimes you want to install or depend on a package from someplace other than NPM – for example, from a `git` URL.
-If the package needs to be transpiled by a tool like Babel, then this can be tricky: most people put their build step in the `version` or `prepublish` hooks, and if you're not installing from NPM then this step probably wasn't run (unless the build artifacts are checked into source).
+Sometimes you want to install or depend on a package from someplace other than npm – for example, from a `git` URL.
+If the package needs to be transpiled by a tool like Babel, then this can be tricky: most people put their build step in the `version` or `prepublish` hooks, and if you're not installing from npm then this step probably wasn't run (unless the build artifacts are checked into source).